 After defining the setting, you need to create the exam questions.
 The questions can be, or contain, images.
 All questions require an explanation of the correct answer.
 After all of the questions have been added, hit the “Save” button.

 The next step is to select an Evaluation Template from the drop-down menu.
 If you have not yet built an evaluation template, see how to do that in the Certificate and Evaluation Template article.

 The last step is to select a Certificate Template from the drop-down menu.
 If you have not yet built a certificate template, see how to do that in the Certificate and Evaluation Template article.

 Your in-house exam should now show in the list of in-house exams.
 Click on the title to edit or activate it.

 You can also print the test key and the exam.
 Once you start having completions, you’ll be able to review the Evaluation Report and Exam Report.

-If you would like to make your exam available for your employees in the course library, click the “Show in Course Library” button.
+If you would like to make your exam available for your employees in the course library, click the “Show in Course Library” box.
 You will receive a notification that the course saved successfully, and the exam will then show in the library you chose when creating the course.
-If you want to course to be made available by assignment, click the “Show in Assignments” button.
-This will allow you as an administrator to assign the exam to your staff, but they would not be able to enroll in the exam on their own.
+If you want to course to be made available by assignment, click the “Show in Assignments” box.
+This will allow you as an administrator to assign the exam to your staff, but they will not be able to enroll in the exam on their own.
 You can have both options available by simply clicking both buttons.
 Once you have finished editing the exam, click the “Close” button.